Registered Investment Advisor

 What is included in an EB-5 Immigrant Visa due diligence review?

-Due diligence begins with a thorough analysis of the investment documents including the capital structure, project viability, exit strategy and job creation potential as it relates to the the USA investor visa program.
+Due diligence begins with a thorough analysis of the investment documents including the capital structure, project viability, exit strategy and job creation potential as it relates to the the EB-5 green card program.

 The due diligence review should also identify risk mitigation strategies that have been implemented by the Manager or General Partner to protect investors.
 These include use of a fund administrator to oversee all transfers of investor funds, and construction monitoring to ensure transfers to the Developer are in-line with construction progress.